ckatieng/katie-ng-nomnomnotes-client/README.md

 ## Features

-**Discover:**
+**Discover & Add:**

 Did you just hear about an amazing restaurant from a friend?
-Or did you see a new restaurant on social media?
+Or did you discover a new restaurant on social media?
 On NomNom Notes, you can explore the most updated database of restaurants and easily add them to your personal "Must-Try" checklist.
 If you're unsure, view more details about the restaurant and decide for yourself whether it should make your list.
 Haven't heard of any restaurants recently?
 Take a look at the "Top 10" list that are rated right within the app for new discoveries.

-**Organize:**
+**Organize & Track:**

 Keep all your restaurant options in one place and never forget a great dining spot again.
-The favourite list ensures you have access to the ones you will want to visit again or is worthy enough to share with others.
+The favourite list ensures you have access to the ones you will want to visit again or may be worthy enough to share with others.

-**Review:**
+**Review & Rate:**

 After visiting a restaurant, simply check it off your list and decide if it's worthy to become a favourite or is a pass.
-Even if it's a pass, you still have access to the restaurants that you have visited but if you want to forget about it, feel free to delete and remove it altogether.
+Even if it's a pass, you'll still have access to the restaurants that you have visited but feel free to delete and remove it altogether.
 You also have the option to provide a rating after your dining experience and influence the "Top 10" list.

 ## How to Use